yousefelassal/quote-cron/README.md

 > Things are as they are.
 Looking out into it the universe at night, we make no comparisons between right and wrong stars, nor between well and badly arranged constellations.

 > Do more than dream: work.

+> Problems are only opportunities with thorns on them.